jessicameyer23/Challenge-1/Written_Report_Template (2).md

 ###

 ### Analysis of Theatre Outcomes Based on Launch Date
-This picture is a graphic of the Theatre Outcomes Based on Launch Date, which will be referenced in my results paragraph below.
+This picture is a graphic of the "Theatre Outcomes Based on Launch Date", which will be referenced in my results paragraph below.
 ![image_name](https://github.com/jessicameyer23/Challenge-1/blob/main/Annotation%202021-12-31%20123051.png)